Git Flow

 Branches:

-branch: The main development branch where new features are integrated and tested before being merged into themaster
+masterbranch: Represents the production-ready code and should always contain stable, deployable versions of the project.developbranch: The main development branch where new features are integrated and tested before being merged into themasterbranch.

 Feature Branches: